NC1107/Bomb-Party-Bot/README.md

 ## Installation

-1. Download the latest release, you will also need to have python and python default libraries installed.
+1. Download the latest release, you will also need to have python the default libraries from python installed.
 2. Make sure you have the required libraries installed:
 ```bash
 pip install pynput pyautogui